 Your bank or credit union brand does not exist in a vacuum.
 Rather, it scrambles to survive amongst a cacophony of other voices vying for consumer attention, from other banks and credit unions to non-traditional new players in the financial marketplace.

-The most powerful way for your financial institution can stand out amongst this crowd comes in creating a powerful brand.
+The most powerful way for your financial institution can stand out among this crowd comes in creating a powerful brand.
 That brand, however, is driven not by massive amounts of direct mail postcards, online videos, social media posts or billboards.
 It is primarily driven by the story it tells and whether or not that story resonates with consumers.

 In other words, generating more ad clutter does not equate to brand equity.
 Relatable storytelling does a much better job creating that.